 - Buy It Now.
 Also known as fixed-price listings.
 This lets a buyer pay for something and have it shipped immediately.
 They don’t have to wait for an auction to end.
 Buy It Now is ideal for items people buy on impulse or where there is more supply than demand.

-EBay accepts the following payment methods at checkout:
+EBay accepts the following payment method options at checkout:

 - Apple Pay